 Becoming Familiar with the Interior Part of the Property - Part 1

 Hello, this is Zayed Ahmed from ASL BPO, and welcome to another edition of Property Preservation Training.
-On today’s video, I want to cover some basics on the Interior of the Property.
-Properties in the is US are very differently structured than that of say in Bangladesh and you may not be familiar with most of the terms used to describe certain things of the property.
+In today’s video, I want to cover some basics of the Interior of the Property.
+Properties in the are the US are very differently structured than that of say in Bangladesh and you may not be familiar with most of the terms used to describe certain things of the property.
 My previous videos and those that will follow are a series of episodes that will make a processor be familiar with all these terms.

 The topics that we will cover today are,